pabloprf/PORTALS-tutorial/docs/source/vitals_capabilities.rst

 2. VITALS Run
 -------------

-First you must select the objective functions you want VITALS to match:
+First you must select the objective functions (ofs) you want VITALS to match:

 .. code-block:: python

 	ofs = ['Qe','Qi','TeFluct','neTe']

-Then, the free parameters that VITALS can vary, along with their minimum and maximum variation relative to the base case:
+Then, the free parameters (design variables, dvs) that VITALS can vary, along with their minimum and maximum variation relative to the base case:

 .. code-block:: python